 A typical blog combines text, images, videos, and links to relevant web pages.
 It’s a fast and direct way of delivering information to your customers.
 Before you start writing anything, think of subjects your audience will love.

-Ecommerce businesses often write about seasonal events such as Mother’s Day or Black Friday.
+Ecommerce businesses often write about seasonal events such as Mother’s Day or Hosting Black Friday.
 If you have a journalist’s nose for a good story, it will help if you can pitch your business around events and make your posts topical.

 When you start writing, capture your customers’ imaginations with a strong headline and subheader.
 They will read the header first before continuing.
 When you go to a news website, it’s usually the headline and image that draws you in, and the same journalistic approach applies to business marketing.

 The most successful blogs have simple, clear, and easy instructions.
 Keep that in mind when you start writing.